Boston, MA HVAC Schools – Certification & Training

 HVAC School Accreditation

-Accreditation is a process by which an independent agency evaluates the quality of an educational institution’s program.
-It includes both the curriculum and the instructors.
-When choosing a school, it is essential to determine if it is accredited and which organization granted accreditation.
+Accreditation is a process by which an independent agency evaluates the quality of an educational institution’s program, including both the curriculum and the instructors.
+When choosing a school, determining if it is accredited and which organization granted it is essential.

 Two organizations accredit HVAC programs: HVAC Excellence and Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
 While there are no Massachusetts programs accredited by the former, PAHRA has accredited Cape Cod Regional Technical High School, located in Harwich, MA, and Shawsheen Valley Technical High School, located in Billerica, MA.
 Coursework in both those schools is designed for high school students.
 Please note that Cape Cod is included in the profiles below as their HVAC program is also available through their adult ed services; Shawsheen is excluded as the HVAC classes are not available through their adult ed services.
 The other options are all accredited by other reputable authorities.